sauce-archives/help/docs/guides/index.md

 permalink: docs/guides/
 ---

-Figure out how to make use of the full potential of TestObject.
+Figure out how to make use of the full potential of TestObject's Custom Tests.
 Have a look at the following guides:

 + <a href="/docs/guides/recorder/">Recorder</a>
 	<ul>